 Line 4.
 Enter other job-related expenses not listed on any other line of this form.
 Include expenses for business gifts, education (tuition and books), home office, trade publications, etc. For details, including limits, see Pub.
 463 and Pub.
+529. Do not include on line 4 any tuition and fees you deducted on Form 1040, line 26, or any educator expenses you deducted on Form 1040, line 23.

-529. If you are deducting home office expenses, see Pub.
+If you are deducting home office expenses, see Pub.
 587 for special instructions on how to report these expenses.

 If you are deducting depreciation or claiming a section 179 deduction for a cellular telephone or other similar telecommunications equipment, a home computer, etc., see Form 4562, Depreciation and Amortization, to figure the depreciation and section 179 deduction to enter on line 4.